KamilaKisiel/TIL/MISC/ajax.md

-ajax(Asynchronous JavaScript and XML) - alows to read from server after the page has loaded and update the page without reloading it; send data in the background while user is inteacting with the website
+### Ajax (Asynchronous JavaScript and XML) - alows to read from server after the page has loaded and update the page without reloading it; send data in the background while user is inteacting with the website

 to download data from server we use `fetch` method
 ```